Skip to main content

 What we were told

 The breaker had been tripping for about two months, almost always on rainy evenings.
 On dry days the system ran for hours without fault.
-Previous advice was that the compressor was likely failing, which pointed to a large repair bill.
+The owner expected a compressor bill and wanted the cause confirmed before spending on parts.

 What we checked